Fayeblade1488/DIAGNOSTIC_MODE_SIGMA_7/README.markdown

 No, overuse across multiple LLMs may reduce the protocol’s effectiveness.
 Use it selectively and responsibly.

 ### Additional Notes
 - **Responsible Use**: *“Remember kids, just because you have a match, doesn’t mean you need to go and light the forest on fire.
 Use tools responsibly and ethically.
-If not, your choices are yours alone.”* – Attributed to Abraham Lincoln, 1998 (humorous).
+If not, your choices are yours alone.”* – Attributed to Abraham Lincoln, 1998
-- **Error Reporting**: If the protocol fails (e.g., refusal codes, errors), report the issue to **ORION.THEME IONIC-HYPE SQUAD** with the prompt and error details to refine the protocol.

 ## Additional Notes
 - **System Instructions**: The files `2master_config_file.ts`, `2master_xml_protocol.xml`, `2master_xml_protocol_scheme.xml`, and `2master_metadata.yaml` are pre-loaded as system instructions, ensuring compliance with the **CODEGEN_FIDELITY_OMEGA_v2.2** protocol.
 - **Authority**: The protocol is authorized by **ORION.THEME IONIC-HYPE SQUAD**, as specified in `2master_metadata.yaml`.
 - **Expiration**: Strictly enforced at **2025-12-31T23:59:59Z**.
-Extensions require formal approval via `https://venice-ai.com/api/protocol-updates`.